Puppet-Finland/nagios-plugin-instaclustr/README.md

 # nagios-plugin-instraclustr

-This is a Nagios plugin that gets metrics from [Instaclustr](https://www.instaclustr.com) using API calls.
+This project contains Nagios plugins that gets metrics from [Instaclustr](https://www.instaclustr.com) using API calls.
 Performance data is provided for graphing purposes.

-Right now only Kafka consumerlag is supported, but support for additional metrics will be easy to add.
+The current plugins:

+* check_consumerlag: monitor Kafka consumerlag
+* check_instaclustr: monitor performance metrics (e.g. cpuUtilization) of nodes in a Kafka cluster

 # Prerequisites